ladylavender/LandComp/cran-comments.md

 * changed title to 'Analysing Landscape Composition and Structure at Multiple Scales'
 * removed unnecessary spaces from the 'Description' field
 * put package names in single quotes in the 'Description' field
-* added references in the 'Description' field
+* added reference in the 'Description' field
 * replaced \dontrun{} with \donttest{}